The GRID Volunteer Process

 - Special event support

 Keep an eye on the volunteer opportunities calendar in your regional office for these additional ways to stay engaged with GRID!
 No experience required.
 Contact your regional office for questions about availability.

 “I volunteered for GRID a number of times out of both curiosity and a desire to help the environment.
 These experiences were transformative...Grid Alternatives is a group of people that have been with me, driving my growth, since before I even knew that the solar industry was exactly what I wanted to get into.”

 -- Kurt Rhee, volunteer in GLA

-Please refer to our Volunteer Guidebook for a more detailed explanation on GRID volunteer expectations, policies and procedures and also to access the GRID Volunteer Agreement form.
+Please refer to our Volunteering and Training Guidebook for a more detailed explanation on GRID volunteer expectations, policies and procedures and also to access the GRID Volunteer Agreement form.